discretlib/doc/content/learn/datamodel/schema.md

 # Index
 The base system already possesses indexes that should be enought for a lot of use cases.
-If an entity contains a very large number of objects, and if a specific set of fields are queried a lot, it is possible to create an index to improve query performances. you should use this feature *wisely*, two many indexes can result in degraded insertion performances, .
+If an entity contains a very large number of tuples, and if a specific set of fields are queried a lot, it is possible to create an index to improve query performances. you should use this feature *wisely*, two many indexes can result in degraded insertion performances, .

 Indexes can only be put on scalar and system fields.